drpchat/drp/README.md

 For more details see `INSTALL.md`

 ## Usage
+Before running the client, you need to generate a public and private key with the `keygen` binary.
+Make sure that these keys are in whichever directory you will be running `drpc` from.

 Once you have built the client binary, you can either run it with `cargo run --bin drpc <nick> <server>` or by navigating to `drp/target/debug/` where the `drpc` binary is located.